amirahnasihah/backend-development/08-standard-conforming-api/README.md

 ## WRITING MODEL DOCUMENTATION

-Models follow a similar documentation style to how we documented our API Paths
+Models follow a similar documentation style to how we documented our API Paths.

 - Each documentation comment must start with ”/**” and end with “*/” the first line of the comment must have the “@openapi” tag.
 - The Model documentation begins first with defining a components and schemas indentation block.